 But some day, a new study investigating dosing 14g of whey vs 14g of BCAA pre and post workout would be rather interesting to see if BCAA are superior to whole food sources in preserving or gaining muscle mass while in a caloric deficit.

-Xtend - Best Deals and Price Drop Notifications
+Scivation Xtend - Deals and Price Drop Alerts

 Get Price Alerts